-Programme details

-- Session dates: 24 March 1 April, 2023

-- Applications open: Now

-- Faculty co-directors: Associate Dean Calum Miller and Professor Christopher Stone

-- Fee: £13,500 per person Includes accommodation (24 March - 1 April), meals, tuition, programme materials, and extracurricular activities

-- Language: English

-"A fantastic wake-up call - took many of us with senior, but partial experience, and widened the spotlight, putting our shared experiences into a powerful context.
+Programme details Session dates: 26-31 March 2023 Applications open: now Faculty co-directors: Professor Christopher Stone and Roxana Radu Fee: £9,500 per person Includes accommodation (26-31 March), meals, tuition, programme materials, and extracurricular activities Language: English "A fantastic wake-up call - [the programme] took many of us with senior but partial experience and widened the spotlight, putting our shared experiences into a powerful context.
 A lot of practical ideas, and things to mull over.
 And fantastic socially."

-Vijay Rangarajan, UK Ambassador to Brazil, 2019 EPLP participant

-Outcomes

-You will leave Oxford better equipped with skills and insights that help you in your role, that you can bring home to your organisation, and that will strengthen your contribution to the public sector more widely.
-In particular, you will have strengthened your ability to respond to six challenges facing all leaders of major public institutions:

-- · Making tough decisions while managing the biases that distort decisions made under pressure. - Strengthening internal culture and building strong teams able to deliver superior organisational performance. - Building a culture of integrity in your organisation and sector. - Communicating effectively within your own organisation, across government, and with diverse public audiences and partners. - · Creating effective partnerships with businesses and social sector organisations, and negotiating internationally across sectors to deliver better services, produce better outcomes, and advance the public interest. - Adapting to changing digital technology and harnessing its benefits while managing the challenges of cyber threats.

-The programme will help you to develop a personal and organisational action plan, supported by programme faculty, and your peers.
+Vijay Rangarajan, UK Ambassador to Brazil, 2019 Executive Public Leaders Programme participant Outcomes You will leave Oxford with skills and insights that help you in your role, that you can bring home to your organisation, and that will strengthen your contribution to the public sector more widely.
+In particular, you will have strengthened your ability to respond to six challenges facing all leaders of major public institutions: - Making tough decisions while managing the biases that distort decisions made under pressure. - Improving the ability of your organisation to deliver outcomes that matter to the people you serve. - Building a culture of integrity in your organisation and sector. - Communicating effectively within your own organisation, across government, and with diverse public audiences and partners. - Creating effective partnerships with businesses and social sector organisations, and negotiating internationally across sectors to deliver better services, produce better outcomes, and advance the public interest. - Adapting to changing digital technology and harnessing its benefits while managing the challenges of cyber threats.
+The programme will help you to develop a personal and organisational action plan, supported by programme faculty and your peers.

-Programme faculty

-You will be guided by a combination of our core faculty, leading practitioners, and renowned experts from other disciplines drawn from the wider University.
-Those whose involvement is already confirmed are listed below, with additional experts due to be confirmed shortly.
+Programme faculty You will be guided by a combination of our core faculty, leading practitioners, and renowned experts from other disciplines drawn from the wider University.
+Those whose involvement is already confirmed are listed below, with additional experts to be confirmed shortly.

-Professor Ngaire Woods CBE is founding dean of the Blavatnik School, and teaches several parts of the programme.
-Ngaire's research focuses on the challenges of globalisation, global development, the role of international institutions and global economic governance.

-She advises governments worldwide as well as multilateral organisations including the IMF, the Asian Infrastructure Investment Bank, the African Development Bank, the UNDP, and the Commonwealth Heads of Government.
+Professor Ngaire Woods CBE Professor Ngaire Woods is founding dean of the Blavatnik School, and teaches several parts of the programme.
+Ngaire's research focuses on the challenges of globalisation, global development, the role of international institutions, and global economic governance.
+She advises governments worldwide as well as multilateral organisations including the IMF, the Asian Infrastructure Development Bank, the African Development Bank, the UNDP, and the Commonwealth Heads of Government.
 She has presented many documentaries for radio and television and authored numerous books.

-Mara Airoldi

-Mara Airoldi is Director of the Government Outcomes Lab within the Blavtnik School, leading research and practitioner engagement on how to improve the outcomes of government commissioning from the private and not-for-profit sector.
+Mara Airoldi Mara Airoldi is Director of the Government Outcomes Lab within the Blavatnik School, leading research and practitioner engagement on how to improve the outcomes of government commissioning from the private and not-for-profit sector.
 An economist and decision analyst by background, she has particular expertise in healthcare and has worked extensively with the UK and Italian national health systems.
 She has consulted for the UK and Canadian governments, NATO, and the Global Fund to Fight Aids, Tuberculosis and Malaria.

-Sir Paul Collier

-Sir Paul Collier is Professor of Economics and Public Policy at the Blavatnik School.
-Paul is a world expert on development who has conducted internationally renowned research over several decades and has also served as Director of the Research Development Department of the World
+Sir Paul Collier Sir Paul Collier is Professor of Economics and Public Policy at the Blavatnik School.
+Paul is a world expert on development who has conducted internationally renowned research over several decades and has also served as Director of the Research Development Department of the World Bank (1998-2003).

-Bank (1998-2003).
 He advises governments and transnational bodies around the world and is a bestselling author of books including The Bottom Billion and Exodus.